 1. Galveston Island

-Galveston Island is one of the most popular and best day trips from Houston.
+Galveston Island is one of the most popular and good day trips from Houston.
 Located in the Gulf of Mexico, the island is less than an hour away from Houston, and offers more than 30 miles of sandy beaches to enjoy, along with plenty of water activities, such as fishing, boating and many water sports.

 Stroll along the pedestrian-friendly Seawall Boulevard and browse for souvenirs or grab a bite to eat or drink.
 Visitors looking for more thrills will find them in the many rides and attractions at the Galveston Island Historic Pleasure Pier amusement park, Schlitterbahn Waterpark and the Moody Park theme park.